4 frontline employee communication trends to watch

-Last month at AxoniCom RETAIL, we sat down with retail leaders to recap the biggest changes in frontline communications over the past year, and what they’ll be carrying forward as their employee communication strategy evolves post-pandemic.
-Here are a few highlights from that conversation.
+At AxoniCom RETAIL 2021, we sat down with retail leaders from companies like Lowe’s, Ulta Beauty, Dollar General and Eyemart Express to recap the biggest changes in frontline communications, and what they’ll be carrying forward as their employee communication strategy evolves post-pandemic.
+Here are a few highlights from those conversations.

 Employee communication goes from ad-hoc to weekly or even daily

-Paul DeSousa, VP of Talent Management at Ulta Beauty, echoed the sentiment.
+Paul DeSousa, VP of Talent Management at Ulta Beauty, echoed this sentiment.

 “The communication piece was critical for us as we were reacting every day to different and changing conditions, knowing that we wanted to keep our team’s health and safety at the forefront of the work we were doing,” said DeSousa.
 “We were moving very fast, much faster than we would ever typically move, so we also had to teach our teams in store how to adapt to a more agile environment.”